theglobechurch/hope-church/src/people/shane-goodyear.md

 ---
 name: Shane Goodyear
 photo: /static/images/shane.jpg
-shortBio: Shane was brought up on a council estate in South London and became a Christian after a colleague refused to stop talking to him about Jesus.
-Shane looks after our Football project and our youth group for teenage boys.
-He is married to Jaz and they have two children.
-For some reason he supports Arsenal.
+shortBio: Shane is one of the Minsters at Hope Church Vauxhall.
+He seeks to witness about Christ's life, death and resurrection to people of all backgrounds who come from and live on council estates such as the Vauxhall Gardens Estate.
+Shane is passionate in training Christians to share their faith with others, and wants to disciple people from estates with the knowledge and love of Christ.
+He is married to Jaz and they have four children.
+For some reason, he supports Arsenal.
 sortOrder: null
 ---